prody/ProDy/doc/tutorials/template/index.rst

+.. use "REFERENCE" to refer to this file

 .. _REFERENCE:

-.. use "REFERENCE" to refer to this file, i.e. :ref:`REFERENCE`

 *******************************************************************************
 TITLE